dhaneshm132/Earthquake-Maker/README.md

-# Earthquake-Maker
+# Earthquake-Marker
-Earthquake Maker in Map  using java Applet
+Earthquake Marker in Map  using java Applet